-Step 3 - Tension the cap shrouds with a PT2 Loos Gauge until the gauge reads 18.
-While on the trailer, fill a bucket up 3⁄4 with water and hang from the jib halyard so that the bucket handle hangs 4" below the rail and even with the shrouds.
+Tension the cap shrouds with a PT2 Loos Gauge until the gauge reads 17.
+While on the trailer, fill a bucket up $\frac{3}{4}$ with water and hang from the jib halyard so that the bucket handle hangs 4" below the rail and even with the shrouds.
 Mark the halyard with tape even with the deck.
 Carefully move the bucket to the other side.
 By doing this, you'll be able to tell if the mast is in the center of the boat.
-Adjust the cap shrouds up and down until the mark is even on both sides while keeping the Loos gauge at 18.
+Adjust the cap shrouds up and down until the mark is even on both sides while keeping the Loos Gauge at 17.
 We'll lay a batten down on the deck in front of the shrouds for more accuracy.
 You can also achieve this by attaching a tape measure to the jib halyard and measuring to a chain plate pin.

-Step 4 - Bring the lower shrouds up to 18 on the PT2 Loos Gauge.
+Bring the lower shrouds up to 18 on the PT2 Loos Gauge.
 Sight up the mast track and see if the mast is straight.
 Adjust the lowers on and off one turn at a time until the mast is visually straight and the gauge reads 18.
 After the mast is straight, ease the lowers 3 full turns.
-This should create around 3⁄4" of leeward mast when sailing at base.
+This should create around 3⁄4" of leeward mast sag when sailing base.

-Step 5 - Using a caliper, measure the distance between the studs in the turnbuckles.
+Using a caliper, measure the distance between the studs in the turnbuckles.
 Write this down as it is a quick way to find base if you get lost while on the water.

-Quick Check on Lowers
+Quick Check on Lowers Quick Shroud Guide

 At base, the horizontal distance between the lowers even with the top edge of the lower mast band should be close to 58.25".

--- We are looking for 2-3" of pre-bend at base --
+We are looking for 1.5-2" of pre-bend at base.